Histopathology Laboratory Services

 A specialist area within the Department of Cellular Pathology, it is involved in the histopathological diagnosis of diseases of the central and peripheral nervous system.
 The service supports the work of the Neurology, Neuro-oncology and Neurosurgery departments within the NUTH Trust, as well as providing a regional specialist referral service.
 Both surgical and autopsy tissue samples are examined using the extensive resources of the Department.

 The standard Histopathology Request Form (Form no. NUTH153) must be completed.
-Complete patient identification information is essential and full clinical details are also required (refer to Sample collection and acceptance policy – See DOWNLOADABLE DOCUMENTS for:).
+Complete patient identification information is essential and full clinical details are also required (refer to Sample collection and acceptance policy – See Request Forms & Guidance for:).
 In addition, details should be given of any previous biopsies with report numbers where available: previous reports should be found in the patient’s case notes.
 Please ensure that the Ward number, name of referring Consultant and a contact number are included on the request form.

 Request forms with specimens fro m patients known to have, or suspected of having CJD, TB, AIDS, hepatitis B or C or other high-risk infection should identify the biohazard in the section on clinical details.
 Both request form and specimen container must be marked with a biohazard label.
 Note that as the processing of CJD material requires special techniques, reports from these cases may take substantially longer than average.